hightechu/hightechu-summer2020/README.md

-# HighTechU Summer 2020
+# HighTechU Summer Academy 2020

-HighTechU Summer 2020 - Course Material
+HighTechU Summer Academy 2020 - Course Material

-Welcome to the HighTechU Academy!
+### Welcome to the HighTechU Virtual Skills Academy!

 This GitHub repository will be your main entry point for this course.
 You will find everything you need here.

 ## Academy Outline / Important Dates